TritonDataCenter/node-panic/README.md

 ----------

 There are only a few functions you need to know about.
-The first time this module is loaded, it creates a global object called `caDbg` to manage program debug state.
+The first time this module is loaded, it creates a global object called `panicDbg` to manage program debug state.

-* `caDbg.set(key, value)`: registers the object `value` to be dumped under the key `key` when the program panics.
+* `panicDbg.set(key, value)`: registers the object `value` to be dumped under the key `key` when the program panics.
 This function replaces the value from any previous call with the same key.
-* `caDbg.add(keybase, value)`: like caDbg.set, but generates a unique key based on `keybase`.
+* `panicDbg.add(keybase, value)`: like panicDbg.set, but generates a unique key based on `keybase`.
-* `mod_panic.panic(msg, err)`: dumps the given error message an optional exception as well as all registered debug state to a file called "cacore.<pid>" and then exits the program.
+* `mod_panic.panic(msg, err)`: dumps the given error message an optional exception as well as all registered debug state to a file called "ncore.<pid>" and then exits the program.
 * `mod_panic.enablePanicOnCrash()`: sets up the program to automatically invoke `mod_panic.panic` when an uncaught exception bubbles to the event loop

-When the program panics (crashes), it saves all debug state to a file called "cacore.<pid>".
+When the program panics (crashes), it saves all debug state to a file called "ncore.<pid>".
 This file is pure JSON and is best read using the "json" tool at:

     https://github.com/trentm/json